Information About Donating

 Please note that if you submit a donation to GiveWell with no designation (for example, mailing a check but not filling out the check donation form), we will treat it as unrestricted funding, which we may choose to either use for operating expenses or grant to recommended charities.

-Does GiveWell charge fees on donations to its recommended charities?
+Does GiveWell keep a portion of donations to its top charities?

 How is GiveWell supported?

 GiveWell is supported by donors who explicitly choose to direct funding to our operations.
-Some donors choose to add 10% of their donation amount to support GiveWell's operations, and others choose to give their full donation amount as unrestricted funding to support our operations.
+Some donors choose to add 10% of their donation amount to support GiveWell's operations, and others choose to give their full donation amount to the unrestricted fund to support our operations.

 We generally use unrestricted funding for operating expenses (which includes staff salaries, travel expenses, website maintenance, and other routine operational costs).
 However, we have an "excess assets" policy, which provides that once we surpass a certain level of unrestricted assets, we earmark the excess for granting rather than continue to hold it ourselves.
 You can read more about our excess assets policy here.